.jpg)

 The best railway station to reach the Festival is Castle Cary

-There's a free shuttle bus for Festival ticket holders running between the train station and the Festival Bus Station.
-The shuttle bus service will run between Castle Cary station to the on-site bus station next to Pedestrian Gate A and back throughout the Festival, from Wednesday to Monday (there is no service during the night when trains aren't running).
-The last bus from the Festival to Castle Cary railway station will be at 5pm on the Monday.
-You will need your Festival ticket to use this bus service.
+There’s a FREE shuttle bus for Festival ticket holders running between Castle Cary Station and the Festival Bus Station throughout the Festival.
+The bus station is next to Pedestrian Gate A. The shuttle operates from Wednesday to Monday (there is no service during the night when trains aren’t running).
+Remember you will need your Festival ticket to use the bus service to the site.

 Unfortunately it will not be possible to park at Castle Cary station during the Festival and there are no left luggage facilities at the station.